hankijord/identify-audio/readme.md

 - Run using `python main.py` while music is playing.

-- GIFs to the `gif/` folder if a match is found.
+- GIFs are downloaded to the `gif/` folder if a match is found.
 Each time a new song found, the folder is emptied and replaced with the new song gifs.
-The program will continue to run until you stop it.
 - `RECORD_INTERVAL_MIN` (in `main.py`) determines how long the program will wait before trying to identify another song.
 - `GIF_LIMIT` (in `main.py`) determines the amount of GIFs downloaded for each term (artist, track, mood).

-TODO
+Todo
 ------------
 - [ ] Sync speed of GIF to the song BPM